 There is a difference between someone when they are young and someone of my age.
 I began to sense it about the age of 50.
-It is something that is difficult to describe; much like telling a very young person about romantic love.
-They will begin to know it themselves only after they experience it and then it will be too late, they will already have gone over the falls and be deep into some revulsion or flowery commitment
+It is a thing that is difficult to describe; much like telling a very young person about romantic love.
+They will begin to know it themselves only after they experience it, and then it will be too late, they will already have gone over the falls and be deep into some revulsion or flowery commitment

 to one or another illusion that will inevitably end badly.

 this is what I heard . . .